fanoframework/fanoframework.github.io/database/index.md

 ## Test if at end of result set

-`readString()` will throws exception if you try to read data when cursor is at end of file.
+`fieldByName()` method will throws exception if you try to read data when cursor is at end of file.
 To avoid it you need to check end of file condition with `eof()`.
 So to read all data in result set, you need following loop.

 ```
 while not resultSet.eof() do